Comparisons

 ValidationFormula errors hide silently; conflicts can ship to a published timetablePre-generation validation explains missing data, overloads, and infeasibility before any solve

-Timetable generationNone, unless you build custom scripts or macrosSolver-based generation with hard and soft constraints, infeasibility reports, and a waiting area
+Timetable generationNone, unless you build custom scripts or macrosSolver-based generation with hard and soft constraints, infeasibility reports, and flexible manual editing after automatic optimization

 Individual pathwaysPossible only through manual spreadsheet disciplineFirst-class group, individual, and per-placement exemption support